• Jewellery & Craft Gallery

 Small pendant from the Forest Light Collection (this item is sold in shops)

-All the plated pieces I paint onto are made of brass.
+All the plated pendant pieces I paint onto are made of brass.
 The brass either has a silver or gold plating.
 Pendants come with chains that are made of:

 • sterling silver plated steel, and